ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WT_STREAM and WT_RESET_STREAM capsules are delivered in order on a single HTTP/2 stream, the Reliable Size MUST equal the total number of bytes the sender has sent via WT_STREAM capsules on the stream.
-A receiver MUST close the WebTransport session with a WEBTRANSPORT_STREAM_STATE_ERROR session error if the Reliable Size in a WT_RESET_STREAM capsule does not equal the number of bytes received on that stream: a smaller value contradicts data already delivered, and a larger value promises bytes that cannot subsequently arrive.
+A receiver MUST close the WebTransport session with a WT_STREAM_STATE_ERROR session error if the Reliable Size in a WT_RESET_STREAM capsule does not equal the number of bytes received on that stream: a smaller value contradicts data already delivered, and a larger value promises bytes that cannot subsequently arrive.